jvde-github/AIS-catcher/README.md

 More guidance on setting the gain model and levels can be obtained in the mentioned reference.

 ### SDRplay RSP1A
-Gain settings specific for the SDRplay RSP1A can be set on the command line with the ```-gs``` switch.
+Settings specific for the SDRplay RSP1A can be set on the command line with the ```-gs``` switch.
 For example:
 ```console
 AIS-catcher -gs lnastate 5
 ```